There is much to think about before selecting a groundwater sampler for your project.

 The 12V Submersible Pump is fairly inexpensive, and can reach depths to 36.5 metres (120 feet) below ground surface.
 It provides high purging and sampling rates, which can save you time and money in the end.
 It is a great option for sampling for general chemistry using the three volume purge sampling protocol.

-The most expensive options are the 407 Bladder Pump, 408 Double Valve Pump, and 425 Discrete Interval Samplers, but they all provide high quality samples to depths up to 150 metres (500 feet), or more with the Model 425-D Deep Sampling Discrete Interval Sampler.
+The most expensive options are the stainless steel 407 Bladder Pump, 408 Double Valve Pump, and 425 Discrete Interval Samplers, but they all provide high quality samples to depths up to 150 metres (500 feet), or more with the Model 425-D Deep Sampling Discrete Interval Sampler.

 Narrowing Down Your Groundwater Sampler of Choice